FinalAngel/osx-bootstrap/README.rst

 Extras are not maintained within the bootstrap update process.
 Edit the ``.osx-bootstrap`` file within ``~/.osx-bootstrap/`` to add those dependencies.
 This file will not be updated automatically.

+However, if you want to force an upgrade (to latest version) just run ``.osx-bootstrap/upgrade.sh``.

 Upgrading
 ---------